 Accounting and Taxes

-A Guide to Small Business Quarterly Taxes for the Self-Employed
+A Guide to Small Business Quarterly Taxes

 Accounting and Taxes

-*Found is a financial technology company, not a bank.
-Banking services are provided by Piermont Bank, Member FDIC.
+Found is a financial technology company, not a bank.
+Banking services are provided by Lead Bank, Member FDIC.
 The funds in your account are FDIC-insured up to $250,000 per depositor for each account ownership category.
+FDIC insurance only covers the failure of an FDIC-insured depository institution.

-The Found Mastercard Business debit card is issued by Piermont Bank pursuant to a license from Mastercard Inc.
+²The Found Mastercard Business debit card is issued by Lead Bank pursuant to a license from Mastercard Inc. and may be used everywhere Mastercard debit cards are accepted.

-The information on this website is not intended to provide, and should not be relied on, for tax advice.
+The information on this website is not intended to provide, and should not be relied on for, tax or legal advice.

 Found partners with various providers to enable you to compare offers from participating institutions, such as lending, filing service, and insurance providers.
 Found is not a lender, a filing service, nor an insurance provider.